0x00s3c/Sanctum-Solana-PQC/README.md

 ### Confirmation (PQC): The agent signs a "Ready to Release" command using ML-DSA-65 (Dilithium).
 This signature is quantum-resistant and acts as the true authorization.

 ### Secure Release: The Solana smart contract only releases the USDC/SOL once it receives the ML-DSA signature from your bridge.

+# Vendor Security

+## Non-Custodial Power: The vendor doesn't have to trust a human; they trust the PQC Math.
+Even if the Solana network's classical encryption is someday cracked, your bridge's signature remains secure.

+## Offensive Resistance: As a security specialist, you can demonstrate that this protects against "Replay Attacks" by including a unique nonce in the PQC-signed message.

+## Cross-Chain Potential: This logic can be adapted for Ethereum (L2s) or Cosmos, making you a versatile P2P Payment Architect.